Skip to content

 1 / 1

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports that its non-operational staff located in offices receive training focused on relevant policies and regulations, including anti-bribery and corruption.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company also reports that 100% of its employees have received training on anti-corruption and anti-bribery practices.
+Further, it has also established an Integrity Unit which is in charge of monitoring and assessing bribery and corruption risks within the group.

 • N